EmmaLawlor/Quizzy-Rascal/README.md

     - The 'Nova Round' font from [Google Fonts](https://fonts.google.com/specimen/Nova+Round) was used throughout the site.

     ![image](https://user-images.githubusercontent.com/84344402/130508625-44e97d2f-e8a0-420b-ac7e-2a407aa2f88c.png)

-    -A fallback font of cursive was used in case of any broswer compatability issues with chosen fonts.
+    - A fallback font of cursive was used in case of any broswer compatability issues with chosen fonts.

 - Images